Heart CT scan

 Results are considered normal if the heart and arteries being examined are normal in appearance.

-Your doctor can use the results of this test to determine your "calcium score."
-The score is based on the amount of calcium found in the arteries of your heart.
+Your "calcium score" is based on the amount of calcium found in the arteries of your heart.

 Abnormal results may be due to: